rkdarst/scicomp/tut/index.rst

-   linux-tips/linux-tips                Linux tips and tricks open-science/open-science            Open science and software development db-intro/db-intro                    Introduction to use of databases in research db-intro/db-examples                 Examples of usage of SQL databases
+   linux-tips/linux-tips                Linux tips and tricks open-science/open-science            Open science and software development db-intro/db-intro                    Introduction to use of databases in research db-intro/db-examples                 SQL intro by examples git-practical/git-practical          Git: GUIs and practical issues. git-reference/git-reference          Git reference information

 The following tutorials are "under development": they have some